WWE heads to Hawai‘i in search of next star

 A member of the WWE's talent development team will be present to speak with individuals interested in learning about the process of joining the organization.

-Alvarez confirmed that the WWE's presence at the Hi Fit Expo this weekend will be the organization's first time in the Islands openly recruiting in an organized capacity.
+The WWE's presence at the Hi Fit Expo this weekend will be the organization's first time in the Islands openly recruiting in an organized capacity.
+One potential avenue for prospective athletes to join the WWE is through its NIL program.

 When NCAA athletes became permitted to earn money off their name, image and likenesses (NIL) in 2021, the WWE followed suit by launching its own NIL program in 2021.
 The WWE's NIL program, short for Next In Line, is a developmental program in which the organization identifies current college athletes that are deemed as a potential fit once they are done playing their original sports.
 Athletes in the WWE's NIL program are then compensated financially and promoted.

-Despite its success with collegiate athletes in recent years, all comers are welcome this weekend.
+Despite its success with collegiate athletes in recent years, all comers are welcome this weekend, and the WWE is expected to cast a wide net.

 For the latest news of Hawai‘i, sign up here for our free Daily Edition newsletter.